UvA-FNWI/ThesisFair/README.md

 # Initializing the database
 ## Testing
-Run `node test/test/db.js` to initialize the database for testing.
+Run `node test/test/db.js run` to initialize the database for testing.

 The default logins are: `student`, `rep`, `repAdmin` and `admin`.
 Where the password is their username.